 Incredible as it may seem, his and her individual therapy results in the highest probability for divorce.

 In Couples Therapy for One, the therapist will help you deconstruct your fights and help you to pragmatically take a different approach.
-The clinical emphasis is on discovering what you say and do that matters in your marriage.
+The clinical emphasis is on discovering what you say and do that matters to your marriage.

 Couples Therapy for One is also empowering because your therapist is actively coaching you to be a better spouse, helping you to create a series of one-sided behavioral changes which typically invite a spouse to respond in kind.

-Unlike the disaster of “value-neutral” “growth-focused” individual therapy, new studies now show that spouses who receive critical relationship-skills training in Hopeful Spouse Coaching may see just as much improvement in their relationships as if they both were in couples therapy.
+Unlike the disaster of “value-neutral” “growth-focused” individual therapy, new studies now show that spouses who receive critical relationship-skills training in Hopeful Spouse Coaching will see just as much improvement in their relationships as if they both were in couples therapy.

 The best science-based couples therapy involves teaching both spouses effective conflict management.
 Partners have different ways of interpreting each other’s behavior and engaging with each other.
 This difference inevitably invites conflict, which is typical and predictable.